mik3y/usb-serial-for-android/README.md

 List<UsbSerialDriver> drivers = prober.findAllDrivers(usbManager);
 // ...
 ```
-*Note*: as of v3.5.0 this library detects CDC devices by USB interface types instead of fixed VID+PID,
+*Note*: as of v3.5.0 this library detects CDC/ACM devices by USB interface types instead of fixed VID+PID,
-so custom probers are typically not required any more for CDC devices.
+so custom probers are typically not required any more for CDC/ACM devices.

 Of course, nothing requires you to use UsbSerialProber at all: you can
 instantiate driver classes directly if you know what you're doing; just supply